 We also visited the Pacific Ocean!

 This is where this poignant picture was taken: mother and son gazing out over the endless expanse of the Pacific.
 I wonder whether the “seer” Godela Orff sensed that only four years later this photograph would be on the front page of a volume published in memory of her son, titled with her visionary message:

 On New Year’s Eve 1995/1996 a thunderstorm broke over us.
 Was it a harbinger of the events that were to come?
 Thunder and lightning crashed around us, the rain poured down relentlessly.
 It was frightening.
 The real inferno was revealed the next morning: there was damage to the house, trees had fallen over, fields and flowerbeds were flooded.
 Christoph’s photograph shows some of the damage.

-On 12 December 2001, Christoph Florian Büchtemann, the son she loved so much and above everything else, died in Berlin after suffering an incurable disease.
-For his devoted mother, this was the most painful thing in her life.
+The early death of Christoph Florian Büchtemann, the son she loved so much, on 12 December 2001, in Berlin as the result of an incurable disease, was the most painful thing for his mother.
 But she endured this grief with her natural self-discipline and bravery.
 She didn’t want anyone to see how much she was suffering.

 Her life draws to a close

 Godela Orff wrote, drew and – contemplated … right up until her final days …